 The Crab Max Crab Trap is made in Lincoln City by handicap man Bill Patereck.
 Bill lives at 4800 #3 Inlet SE.
 541-996-2427.

-Crab Max crab traps are also available through our Websites or one of our scheduled Crab Clinic classes sponsored each spring and summer by the Driftwood Library and the Lincoln City Visitor's Bureau and at various retail outlets along the Oregon coast from Brooking to Astoria; however, the Crab Max and Crab Daddy products are not available at either BiMart or Ace Hardware in Lincoln City.
+Crab Max crab traps are also available through our Websites or one of our scheduled Crab Clinic classes sponsored each spring and summer by the Driftwood Library and at various retail outlets along the Oregon coast from Brooking to Astoria.
+The Crab Max products are not available at either BiMart or Ace Hardware in Lincoln City, but are sold at Ace Hardware Outdoors in the Safeway shopping center in Newport and at both Kenny's IGA stores in Lincoln City.
+Folding Crab traps are illegal to use in California.

 Once the decision is made to purchase a Crab Max Crab Trap, Do not cut or untie any of the lines on the crab trap.
 Read the instructional pamphlet enclosed in the trap by the manufacturer.
 Use at your own risk.
 Be sure to wear gloves when deploying or retrieving the traps.
 Always use the T Handle when throwing the trap into the water to avoid injuring yourself or others.